-Chapter 2 WQSMD Installation
+Chapter 2 WQESD Installation

-2.1 WQSMD Jumper Plug Settings and Adjustments
+2.1 WQESD Switch Settings

-The WQSMD can be configured by selecting a combination of miniature movable configuration plugs.
-Plug positions for base (CSR) address, automatic bootstrap select, power up mode, interrupt priority and removable media are given below.
+The WQESD can be configured by selecting the appropriate switch combination.
+The switch positions for base (CSR) address, automatic bootstrap select, interrupt priority, and power up mode are given below.
+Note that there is no interrupt vector switch as this is set automatically by the operating system software.